PEGPETIA CT ED TECH GRANT FUNDING

 What are the grant deadlines?

-Applications received after these dates will be processed in the next quarter.
-However, since this question still needs to be fully answered by PURA, please subscribe to our “Be the First to Know” email list (in the sidebar or below) to be notified of the latest developments.
+Applications received after these dates will not be processed.
+Please subscribe to our “Be the First to Know” email list (in the sidebar or below) to be notified of the latest developments.

 What needs to be included in the grant request?

-Individuals and organizations must submit a completed PEGPTIA Grant Application.
+Individuals and organizations must submit a completed PEGPETIA Grant Application.

 The Application must be signed and include complete answers to all questions, as well as copies of bids, estimates, prices, and other supporting information.